khornberg/octokit.py/README.rst

 Pull requests are very welcome!

-Please see :doc:`contributing` for more information.
+Please see CONTRIBUTING.md for more information.

 Credits
 =======